steamed-stuffed-bun/CauNagi/README.md

 ├── 2.h5ad    # Another disease state or disease stage
 └── ...
 ```
-Each numbered .h5ad file represents one disease state, with the filename defining its order; a file may contain multiple cell types, but all cells must belong to that state.

 Each numbered `.h5ad` file represents one disease state, with the filename defining its order; a file may contain multiple cell types, but all cells must belong to that state.